alexandreborges/malwoverview/README.md

 9. ThreadCrowd: It isn't necessary an API.

-In Windows systems, when the package is installed using pip, the suggestion is to create the .malwapi.conf in either C:\Users\<username> directory (Windows home user directory) or /home/\[username\] (Linux home user directory).
+In Windows systems, create the .malwapi.conf file in the C:\Users\<username> directory (Windows home user directory).
+In Linux systems, create the .malwapi.conf file in /home/\[username\] directory (Linux home user directory).

 Additionally, you don't need to specify "-w 1" option while using malwoverview.py on Windows anymore.

 To check the installation, execute: